-- Its location along major ENE trending faults than carry gold mineralization in the Toiyabe mine area - Soil and rock chip anomalies - Continued high drill results for every generation of drilling - The proximity to the Roberts Mountain thrust.
+- Soil and rock chip anomalies - Continued high drill results for every generation of drilling - The proximity to the Roberts Mountain thrust.

 The West area, on the eastern side of the California Target was drill tested (Freeport) by 22 holes (averaging approx. 350 ft deep).
 Results were interpreted as low based upon weak to moderately anomalous gold in erratic, five foot intervals in several drill holes.
-It is currently thought to be significant that the mineralization was noted in the deeper horizons.
-The area was thought to have low potential based on previous shallow drilling.
+It

 The Courtney Central was drill tested in 1989 by four holes along existing trails to an average depth of 400 ft.
 Again, erratic five foot weak to moderate gold mineralized intercepts were located in all four holes (0.010 to 0.029 oz/ton).
-Three additional holes were drilled in 1990 with similar results but one hole contained a reported 185-225 ft depth, 40-ft intercept averaging 0.042 oz/ton gold.
+Three additional holes were drilled in 1990 with similar results but one hole contained a reported intercept from 185-225.
+This 40-ft intercept averaged 0.042 oz/ton gold.
 Freeport/Inland deemed this as a low potential area.

 The Courtney East area had been drill tested on a 200-ft square grid with 70 holes in the 1989 program.
-Depths tested ran between 200 to 540-ft.
+Depths tested ran between 200 and 540-ft.
 The principal target was developed over a northwest trending fault zone where up to 0.42 oz/ton Au was obtained from surface rock chip sampling.
 The drilling resulted in several zones 25- to 50-ft long containing up to 0.590 oz/ton Au in one foot intervals haloed by slightly broader zones of 0.01 to 0.02 oz/ton Au.
-This mineralized zone is cut off to the north by an interpreted right lateral offset moving the mineralization off the subject property.
+This mineralized zone is cut off to the north by an interpreted right lateral offset.
 Previous investigators rate the potential for gold mineralization as moderate to high along this area of the subject property.

 The Courtney areas returned many of the best drill results from all the historic drilling on the property completed by Inland Gold & Silver.
 The following table summarizes some of the better results from the Courtney area; a more complete summary of all holes which returned values greater than 0.03 oz/ton or 1.0 g/t are included in Appendix C. Only certain of the holes contain exact intervals for the intercepts, specifically 1988 Inland holes starting from 88-444 and higher have associated logs that were available to the authors.
-This is due to the lack of drill logs for the other holes, the sections do contain the results but each hole on the section will need to examined in detail to determine the exact intercept interval.
-Golden Oasis has entered all the historic data into an electronic database in order to determine trends in the old anomalous drill results and to help with the interpretation and selection of drilling targets.
+This is due to the lack of drill logs for the other holes, the sections do contain the results but each hole on the section has been examined in detail to determine the exact intercept interval.
+Golden Oasis entered all the historic data into an electronic database in order to determine trends in the old anomalous drill results and to help with the interpretation and selection of drilling targets.